-- Designs are created in your usual graphics program and simply sent to the printer via the printer command
+- Designs are created in your graphics program and easily sent to the laser via print command

-- JobControl® offers a process mode specially designed for stamp making to ensure your design is engraved in the proper direction
+- JobControl® offers a processing mode specifically designed for stamp making to ensure your design is engraved in the proper direction

-- No chemical additives necessary for laser processing
+- No chemical additives are necessary for laser processing

 - Quatro Air exhaust systems offered by Trotec Laser Canada remove fumes, odours, and residue arising from laser cutting and engraving